 15. Mindful Experiences: This year has seen a major uptick in people seeking out wellness experiences, according to Patel.
 Think wellness retreats, spas, and meditation studios.
 "While the trend here isn't new, more and more wellness- and mindfulness-focused experiential businesses are popping up and helping people create space for themselves."

 16. Chlorella and Cilantro Oil: "More and more this year, I'm talking about chlorella and cilantro oil," says Dan.
-These powerful herbs are growing in popularity thanks to their ability to reduce mercury levels in the body, according to Dan.
+These powerful herbs are growing in popularity thanks to their possible ability to reduce mercury levels in the body, according to Dan.

 17. Acupuncture: "When I first started in the field, there were many people questioning so much about acupuncture and doubting their beliefs in its nature," explains Dan.
 "Now patients go to their general practitioners, get diagnosed, and come to us to relieve them from their diagnosis."
 You can use acupuncture to treat anything from autoimmune disorders to stress and insomnia.